yarnball/Parse_Cloud_Code/README.md

 3. Define the collumn you want to place the new file (make sure the collumn is set to "file" not string/number etc).

+4. Upload your file using the Parse.com command line tool